Frequently Asked Questions

 As a standalone alternative, excavation to increase available fleet space within the current harbor’s footprint would not provide enough acreage to meet the study’s needs or objectives, and the currently installed infrastructure would need to be removed and replaced at an excessive cost to the City.
 Additionally, the existing harbor does not address the needs of larger vessels, including deeper draft and improved safety for ingress and egress.
 Creating a deeper draft within the current footprint also raises significant concerns regarding the stability of existing breakwaters.

 An alternative similar to this was assessed in a previous study, but it did not provide the overall benefits required to advance the project.
-Furthermore, uplands property is a valuable economic driver for the City and sustainability of the community’s maritime economy.
-Uplands are used for harbor patron parking, shipping, and receiving, lease revenue, and industry support for the fleet.
+Furthermore, uplands property is a valuable economic driver for the City and the sustainability of the community’s maritime economy.
+Uplands are used for harbor patron parking, shipping and receiving, lease revenue, and industry support for the fleet.
 An alternative that requires excavation and removal of current uplands would have adverse economic consequences while not fully addressing fleet needs.

-In an effort to minimize the footprint of a new harbor basin, an expansion of the current harbor basin was also considered as a measure in combination with other alternatives.
+To minimize the footprint of a new harbor basin, an expansion of the current harbor basin was also considered as a measure in combination with other alternatives.
 This would pose the same issues as a standalone alternative, while not significantly reducing the size of the new harbor basin’s footprint and the associated potential impacts on the environment.

-20. Has the project development team already selected a preferred design or construction materials to be used for the new harbor?
+15. Has the project development team already selected a preferred design or construction materials to be used for the new harbor?

-22. Why did the project cost increase?
+16. Why did the project cost increase?

-• produce a more accurate design and more reliable cost estimate on which to base decisions regarding advancement of the Homer Harbor Expansion.
+• Produce a more accurate design and more reliable cost estimate on which to base decisions regarding advancement of the Homer Harbor Expansion.

 Based on the USACE Alaska District’s experience with the Valdez and Kake Harbors, design and cost estimates completed during the GI phase without the benefit of geophysical data have yielded unfavorable results.
 Lack of geotechnical data could result in a 26 percent or greater increase in total breakwater material.